 With less than 2 weeks left, do they file new Articles of Impeachment?
 Would that stop tomorrow’s riot?
-Probably not, but how many more similar situations will he arrange in the next 13 days, while HE STILL HAS POWER?
+Probably not, but how many more similar situations will he arrange in the next 13 days, while HE STILL HAS POWER or the countless days ahead of us, when stripped of executive power he’ll still command loyalty of his supporters?
 We’ve made it this far.
 He got burned and learned today.
 We want to say that.

 We want to say that, because we’d rather ignore an attempted coup, than cause us further discomfort.
 2020 was so turbulent.
 We’ve said it, when we (some of us) voted for him in 2016.
 We said it, when he discriminated against Muslim countries and called African nations ‘s—hole countries’.
 We said it, when he took away the children and ignored the sick at the Mexican border.
 Come to think of it, we said it first after that Access Hollywood tape.
 After that, porn stars and Playboy models, even while married, seemed almost brag-worthy.
 What a stud!
 And unlike Cosby and Weinstein, he’s so smart, he never got caught!
 He even outsmarted the IRS (granted, none of us love that bit of the government much, but most understand the necessity of it).
 We said it when he nominated an alleged attempted rapist to Supreme Court.
 We said it when he was impeached.
 We said it, when he abandoned Kurdish allies in Syria to be slaughtered, after fighting our battles for us for years.
 We said it, when he egged on supporters to do exactly this before on the state level, which luckily didn’t end up in a death, but ended up in armed civilians occupying the State Building in a state whose governor is a woman Democrat.
 Over 74 million people said it on, or leading to, November 3rd 2020.